marcos-brito/theris/README.md

 # Theris

 Have you ever dreamed about changing the colorscheme for all your favorite applications with a single command?
-Well, I didn't.
+Well, I haven't.
 But either way, I got you.

 Theris is what you might call a theme manager.
 It's similar to [pywal](https://github.com/dylanaraps/pywal) in some aspects, but with more focus on changing colorschemes instead of creating.

 There is also a handful of similar projects, but it took me a 5 minutes research on reddit and github to find them.
-It was too late.
+By then it was too late.

 ## Why